-In 2017, 291 stations were planned at depths between 150 and 600 m in the survey area, with 33 'extra' stations mapped and available to be included if time permitted.
-291 planned stations incl.
-15 'extra' stations were fished.
-8 stations were reported as having been moved more than 2 n.mi. from the planned position, with a mean of 3.3 n.mi.; 30 stations were discarded, either due to untrawlable bottom or owing to general trawl difficulties.
+In 2018, 267 stations were planned at depths between 150 and 600 m in the survey area, with 50 'extra' stations mapped and available to be included if time permitted.
+235 of the planned stations incl.
+7 'extra' stations were fished.
+4 stations were reported as having been moved more than 2 n.mi. from the planned position, with a mean of 9.1 n.mi.; 10 stations were discarded, either due to untrawlable bottom or owing to general trawl difficulties.

-Of the 292 stations fished, 215 provided usable data to the shrimp survey.
-In the course of the shrimp survey, 36 CTD casts were made along standard transects offshore and in Disko Bay and Vaigat; xx stations were fished to cover deep water Greenland halibut and at 61 extra station were fished with an beam trawl for benthos monitoring.
+Of the 235 stations fished, 184 provided usable data to the shrimp survey.
+In the course of the shrimp survey, no CTD casts were made along standard transects offshore and in Disko Bay and Vaigat (while the survey was conducted with a charter ship); and in 2018 and no extra station were fished with a beam trawl for benthos monitoring.